igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 It is possible to avoid the need for partially reliable streams by encoding one message per QUIC stream.
-When a message expires, the sender can reset the stream, causing RST_STREAM frame to be transmitted, unless all data in the stream has already been fully acknowledged.
-Likewise, the receiver can send STOP_SENDING frame to indicate its disinterest in the message.
+When a message expires, the sender can reset the stream, causing a RST_STREAM frame to be transmitted, unless all data in the stream has already been fully acknowledged.
+Likewise, the receiver can send a STOP_SENDING frame to indicate its disinterest in the message.
 The problem with this approach is that messages transmitted by the application typically belong to a message stream, and applications may need to support multiple concurrent